Bira/octopus-carnival/_drafts/wir-mm2-4e-dragon-01.md

 complex here.

 Metallics still venerate Bahamut in his role as the Platinum Dragon.
-They're more likely to interact peacefully with PCs, but they can still be quite full of themselves and are very protective of their territory and treasure.
+They're more likely to interact peacefully with PCs and other sapients, but they can still be quite full of themselves and are very protective of their territory and treasure.
 If they perceive someone as a threat, they won't hesitate to crush that someone.
 And just like you can have friendly chromatics, you can also have villainous metallics.

 In either case they tend to have a scholarly temperament.
 They prefer lairs that have some cultural or academic significance in addition to the usual